chihyang/eopl3/ch06/README.md

 a concept.
 In the conversion above, `apply-env` doesn't need to produce a new procedure each time, and variables bound by `letrec` can be assigned to a value of any expressed type.
 This is the same as in scheme.

+# Exercise 6.38

+> If a variable never appears on the left-hand side of a `set` expression, then
+> it is immutable, and could be treated as simple.
+Extend your solution to the
+> preceding exercise so that all such variables are treated as simple.

+To check whether a variable is simple, we must know whether appears on the left side of a `set` expression.
+To know whether a variable appears on the left side of an expression, we must:

+- Find all of its occurrences in current scope;
+- Check if any of the occurrences is the left side of a `set`;
+- Record the result of checking, and extend current "knowledge base", or say, environment.

+Do you see it?
+We must first dive deeper into next layer of environment and then swim back!
+For now, all bindings built by a procedure are treated as a reference, because otherwise I have to search for the corresponding procedure except for recording immutability.
+I don't know how to do it elegantly, so I bypass this part.
+I guess I may need to traverse the AST more than once to simplify a procedure call.
+But for now, let me have a rest and go for the remaining chapters.